ElectricRCAircraftGuy/glances_wiki/Study:-add-remote-monitoring-(client-server).md

 # Network

-PCA listen on a TCP socket
+PCA listen on a TCP socket: http://docs.python.org/library/socketserver.html

 PCB connects to the PCA with a TCP connection (@ and port)